konwarhouse/Quanntaum--Replit/docs/desktop-installation.md

 ## Data Storage

-The desktop version of Quanntaum Predict uses a local in-memory database for storing application data.
+The desktop version of Quanntaum Predict uses SQLite for persistent data storage.
 No additional database setup is required.
-All data is stored in memory and will be reset when the application is closed.
+All data is automatically saved to a local database file on your system.

+### Database Location

+The SQLite database is stored in:

+- **Windows**: `%APPDATA%\Quanntaum-Predict\quanntaum-predict.db`
+  - Typically: `C:\Users\[YourUsername]\AppData\Roaming\Quanntaum-Predict\quanntaum-predict.db`

+- **macOS**: `~/Library/Application Support/Quanntaum-Predict/quanntaum-predict.db`
+  - Typically: `/Users/[YourUsername]/Library/Application Support/Quanntaum-Predict/quanntaum-predict.db`

+- **Linux**: `~/.local/share/Quanntaum-Predict/quanntaum-predict.db`
+  - Typically: `/home/[YourUsername]/.local/share/Quanntaum-Predict/quanntaum-predict.db`

+### Data Persistence

+All modules in Quanntaum Predict support data persistence across sessions:

+- User accounts and authentication
+- Equipment and asset data
+- FMECA analysis (both asset-level and system-level)
+- RCM analysis data
+- RAM analysis data
+- Failure history records

+### Database Backup

+It's recommended to periodically back up your database file.
+To create a backup:

+1. Close the Quanntaum Predict application
+2. Navigate to the database location mentioned above
+3. Copy the `quanntaum-predict.db` file to a secure backup location

+### Troubleshooting Database Issues

+If you experience database-related issues:

+1. Close the application
+2. Make a backup copy of your database file
+3. Restart the application

-For a persistent database setup, please use the web-based deployment option of Quanntaum Predict.
+For persistent database corruption issues, you can reset the database by:
+1. Close the application
+2. Rename or remove the database file
+3. Restart the application (a new database will be created)
+4. Note that this will reset all your data